davidthomashess/lf-coding-challenge-davidhess/README.md

 The application is dockerized with Visual Studio Code Dev Containers.

-The app uses TypeScript for type safety and Tailwind CSS for styling elements.
+This web application was built with the Next.js React framework, TypeScript for type safety, and Tailwind CSS for styling elements.

 The application is built with a mobile first approach for mobile view